Some of Our Favorite Family Holiday Movies

 There's plenty of humor and music, and it's a great way to introduce kids to this classic holiday tale.
 It's really one of the best Muppet movies, and even one of the better adaptations of A Christmas Carol out there, so it's really worth checking out this holiday season.

 How the Grinch Stole Christmas

-Don't bother with the over-long live-action Jim Carrey version, but head straight to the classic animated short from 1966.
+Don't bother with the over-long live-action Jim Carrey version or the new computer animated edition, but head straight to the classic animated short from 1966.
 How the Grinch Stole Christmas is possibly even better in film form than it is in Dr. Seuss' original 1957 book, although that doesn't stop us from reading it aloud several times each December.

 This timeless short features everyone's favorite anti-Santa who tries to ruin Christmas but learns an important lesson instead.
 Of course it helps that it features narration by monster-movie great Boris Karloff and a signature song, "You're a Mean One, Mr. Grinch," performed by Thurl Ravenscroft, who also lent his basso profondo voice to Tony the Tiger and a number of Disneyland attractions, including the Haunted Mansion, the Pirates of the Carribean, and the Enchanted Tiki Room.